 Under Section 45 of the Act, the Minister of Finance must ensure that sufficient money is transferred into the NZ Super Fund in each financial year to meet the net cost of the superannuation entitlements that are payable out of the NZ Super Fund during that year.
 This requirement is additional to and separate from the obligation to make annual capital contributions.
-As no capital withdrawals are permitted from the NZ Super Fund prior to 1 July 2020, the Minister of Finance is obliged to provide funding to meet superannuation entitlements in the interim.
 The Treasury, through the New Zealand Debt Management Office, has facilitated funding for these superannuation entitlements from the Minister of Finance to the Ministry of Social Development on behalf of the NZ Super Fund.
 The Guardians has no control over these transfers, with The Treasury acting as agent for the NZ Super Fund.
 Transfers for superannuation entitlements are recorded in the Prospective Statement of Changes in Public Equity.